 I’ve always enjoyed stories for as long as I can remember.
 Nah.
 Boring.
 How about this… one of the best memories I have of creative writing is being asked to write an imagined letter from the perspective of Mr Darcy to Elizabeth Bennet.
 I loved this challenge because a) it invited me to respond to a novel I loved (who doesn’t love Pride and Prejudice?) and b) it invited me to use my knowledge of voice and character and step inside the mind of another human being.
 Metaphorically of course.
 It would be just as viscerally messy in Darcy’s brain as anyone else’s.
 How did he feel at a given point in time?
 How would he express these emotions?
 Which words would he be able to say, and perhaps more importantly, not say?
 I remember reading my letter out to the class (yes I’ve gone as far back as school, sorry!) and feeling a huge wave of anxiety release itself from my body when I got a round of applause and a few “wow”s.
 I didn’t realise it at the time but I loved sharing my writing as much as I loved, well, the writing part of the writing.

-I won’t bore you with my qualifications here (they’re the credits at the end of the page if you survive that long) but I’ve spent many years studying and practising writing and then sharing what I have learned with my students.
+I’ve spent many years studying and practising writing and then sharing what I have learned with my students.
 Working with voice excites me.
 I have long been inspired by poets and playwrights who create strong voice-driven characters who are so sensitively written that you can hear them whispering to you long after the performance has finished.
 I first read and watched The Glass Menagerie about 25 years ago but ever-so-often I hear the voice of Amanda Wingfield sounding out ‘chew chew’ and ‘mastication’ when I’m having my dinner (worrying, I know).
 But, thanks to Tennessee Williams’ clever crafting, I also feel the loneliness and pain behind her words in the play as she struggles with the paradox of wanting the best for her children but pushing them so hard to achieve that they don’t want it for themselves.
 For me empathy is essential to creating believable characters.
 In fact it should be a requirement on every creative writing-related job role.
 And actually, practising empathy is good all round.
 Imagine the world from someone else’s point of view, as Atticus says ‘climb into his skin and walk around in it’.
 It can help to broaden our personal perspective on life, and perhaps lead us less into the hasty judgement of others.
 It can also be fun.
 Edwin Morgan stepped into the world of an actor’s codpiece

 (or perhaps that’s not so fun… you decide) to write a dramatic monologue from its point of view.
 Can inanimate objects tell us something about ourselves?
 Definitely!
 I once wrote a poem in the voice of a ship’s anchor (one of Titanic’s in fact) which was paraded through the streets on its way to be fitted to the ship.
 It gathered quite an audience.
 So I imagined it as a pantomime dame basking in this short-lived fame and glory.
 There is always a refection of the human in the inanimate or animal.
 Want to read the poem?
 Here you go…